eoinbreen/Random-Beer-App/README.md

 The front end is done with html5, bootstrap CSS for responsive mobile frendly design.

+Jquery is used to send requests to the back end API

 To build and start the app, open a command window in the root directory and run the following commands:

 - mvn package